 What is Entertainment as per HMRC?

 Entertainment is anything done for hospitality.
-Here is the list of common examples of entertainment:
+Here is a list of common examples of entertainment:

 - Offering food and drink